javirugo/argocd-homelab/README.md

   UNSEAL_KEY3: UNSEAL_KEY3
 ```

-This is obviously not secure at all, but a workaround for my Homelab.
+This is obviously not secure at all, but a workaround for my Homelab as I don't have cloud personal accounts.
 Please remove the lyfecycle section from the Vault Application manifest if you want to disable this.